 What is Evangelical Catholic Apologetics?

 "Apologetics" refers to a "reasoned defense" (taken from the Greek word apologia, see 1 Peter 3:15).
 This site, "Evangelical Catholic Apologetics" presents some of the better Evangelical Protestant and Roman Catholic apologetics writings, philosophy articles, audio debates and talks available on the web, and concentrates on issues both dividing Evangelical Protestants from Roman Catholics, and those doctrines uniting us -- the basic teachings we share in common with Catholics, Orthodox, and Protestant Christians.
 The name is used both in the sense of "Evangelical and Catholic" as well as "Evangelical versus Catholic" dealing with Evangelical and Catholic issues covering our essential agreements and differences.
 Norm Geisler and Ralph MacKenzie have probably the best book on this topic from an evangelical 'baptistic' perspective titled Roman Catholics and Evangelicals: Agreements and Differences (Baker Books, 1995) which I would recommend.
 From the Catholic perspective, see the excellent book Handbook of Catholic Apologetics (Ignatius Press, 2009) by Catholic philosopher Peter Kreeft and Fr.
 Ronald Tacelli and A Biblical Defense of Catholicism (Sophia Institute Press, 2003) by Dave Armstrong (and his many other wonderful books!).

 Three positive ecumenical books I would heartily recommend written by evangelical Protestants:

 Is the Reformation Over?
 An Evangelical Assessment of Contemporary Roman Catholicism (Baker Academic, 2005, 2008 paperback) by Mark A. Noll / Carolyn Nystrom and The Legacy of John Paul II: An Evangelical Assessment (InterVarsity Press Academic, 2007) edited by Tim Perry with many contributors.
-A third book that is a must-read for those interested in these Catholic-Protestant-evangelical issues has just come out from Ignatius Press: Evangelical Exodus: Evangelical Seminarians and Their Paths to Rome (Ignatius Press, 2016) describes the intellectual and spiritual journeys of those converting to the Catholic faith from Southern Evangelical Seminary (SES) founded by Evangelical scholar Norman Geisler.
+A third book that is a must-read for those interested in these Catholic-Protestant-evangelical issues from Ignatius Press: Evangelical Exodus: Evangelical Seminarians and Their Paths to Rome (Ignatius Press, 2016) describes the intellectual and spiritual journeys of those converting to the Catholic faith from Southern Evangelical Seminary (SES) founded by Evangelical scholar Norman Geisler.
 For more classic Catholic and Protestant books, see my library of Christian and non-Christian books.